linroger/Finance-Notes-and-Marginalia/Credit Markets/Credit Market PSETS/Credit Markets Homework 2.md

 ## d.
 Add function that returns a dataframe with (future) cash flows details for a bond object

-Use the "Investigate Bond Cashflows" section in the [[Introduction to QuantLib Python|Quantlib]] Basic notebook as a template.
+Use the "Investigate Bond Cashflows" section in the [Quantlib](../../Course%20Notes/Python/QuantLib-Python/Introduction%20to%20QuantLib%20Python.md) Basic notebook as a template.

 The results dataframe should contain following columns: